erik-buchholz/RAoPT/README.md

 I.e., a case using the T-Drive dataset requires the file `processed_csv/tdrive/originals.csv` to exists.
 If particularly the protection mechanism SDDe=1 (and default M=16500) is considered, the file `processed_csv/tdrive/sdd_M16500_e1.0_1.csv` needs to exist, too.

+### Plots

+To reproduce the plots and tables from the paper, the following command can be used:

+    python3 -m raopt.plot.paper

+**Note:** It might be necessary to update the paths at the top of the file:

+    result_file = Config.get_output_dir() + "case{}/results.csv"  # Needs format with case ID
+    plot_dir = "plots/"

+Tables will be printed to the command line while the plots will be stored into the defined directory.

 ### Manual Execution